imarsman/certcheck/README.md

 currently how much checking is done when verifying a certificate.

 This app has been optimized to run checks against multiple hosts in parallel with maximum concurrency controlled by a semaphore.
-The Tasfile test task runs 11 host checks which, because they are running in parallel, takes on average under 110 ms for each to run, using a semaphore with a capacity of 6.
+The Tasfile test task runs 11 host checks which, because they are running in parallel, takes on average about 100 ms for each to run, using a semaphore with a capacity of the number of cores.

 The semaphore library used is Golang's `x/sync/semaphore` package, which is in the Golang sub-repository collection.
 Golang core libraries have a strong promise not to change API, but sub-repository libraries are not so strict.
 The